-Following the Capital South Plan: SEGway to the Future neighborhood plan developed by the City of Albany, the AHA intends to demolish the three high rise towers at Lincoln Square Homes (NY00900004).
+Following the Capital South Plan: "SEGway to the Future Neighborhood Plan" developed by the City of Albany, the AHA intends to demolish the three high rise towers at Lincoln Square Homes (NY009000004).
 The three towers are "universally viewed as a priority for demolition, not just because they have become of age, but also because they loom over both the South End and Mansion neighborhoods, their central park, and Morton Avenue spine (where drug dealing is said to be prevalent)."
 Based on AHA's past experience, the total demolition costs are estimated to be \$4.5 million.
 The State of New York has expressed a willingness to incentivize our demolition process provided we secure a letter of interest from a commercial developer to diversify this location site.
-If the AHA is unable to secure funding for the demolition, then we will explore repositioning strategies using 9%/4% tax credit applications, subject to community input.
-Lincoln Square Homes is also undergoing the application process for RAD though no commitments have been made to date."
+If the AHA is unable to secure funding for the demolition, then we will explore repositioning strategies using 9% / 4% tax credit applications, subject to community input."